ainfinum/Traffic-Sign-Classifier/README.md

 Image 5: The model is 100% confident that this is a "Speed limit (50km/h)" sign (probability of 1.0)

-Image 6: The model completely failed to predict "Road work" sign and and the correct prediction is not present in the top 5 softmax probabilities:
+Image 6: The model completely failed to predict "Road work" sign and the correct prediction is not present in the top 5 softmax probabilities:

 | Probability         	|     Prediction	        					|
 |:---------------------:|:---------------------------------------------:|